 Natural Language Processing: Tasks that involve recognizing human voices and then being able to transcribe them, including chatbots, and language translation.

-Every type of machine learning has its advantages and is best used in certain applications.
-In cybersecurity, these types can be employed in numerous settings, including identifying different types of threats, categorizing potential threats, and estimating the likelihood of cyberattacks.
+Every type of machine learning has its advantages and best used in certain applications.
+In cybersecurity, these types can employed in numerous settings, including identifying different types of threats, categorizing potential threats, and estimating the likelihood of cyberattacks.
 Knowledge of these types assists in choosing the correct procedure for dealing with specific issues of security.

 How Machine Learning in Cybersecurity Works?